jwzhanggy/Graph-Bert/README.md

 ### To run a script, you can just use command line: python3 script_name.py

+After downloading the code, you can run "python3 script_3_fine_tuning.py" directly for node classification.

 We suggest to run the code with Pycharm and python3.

 ### What are the scripts used for?